Cincinnati Aggravated Arson Lawyer

 Have you been charged with aggravated arson in Ohio?
 Aggravated arson is a very serious criminal offense.
-An aggravated arson charge is different from arson; in that, the property that was set on fire was occupied by people or the fire caused or created a substantial risk of harm to another person other than the initial offender.
+An aggravated arson charge is different from arson: the property that was set on fire was occupied by people or the fire caused or created a substantial risk of harm to another person other than the initial offender.

 It is important to be aware that an aggravated arson conviction will result in severe, unforgiving penalties and will permanently remain on your criminal background for the rest of your life.
 Aggravated arson charges typically are brought forth when law enforcement and investigators are purposefully looking for evidence of suspicious behavior after a fire occurs.
 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the charges that you are currently facing.
 You do not have go through this experience alone.
-The Cincinnati Criminal Defense Attorneys are here to provide their expertise, understanding and legal counsel to help you deal with the aggravated arson charge that you are facing.
+The Cincinnati aggravated arson lawyers at Luftman, Heck & Associates are here to provide their experience, understanding and legal counsel to help you deal with the aggravated arson charge that you are facing.

 Aggravated arson is defined according to the Ohio Revised Code (ORC 2909.02) as anyone, who through means of fire or explosion, knowingly carries out any of the following: